Trading Services (Sales) Licensing

 - Real Estate Trading Services Licensing Course Fee.

-- Licensing fees (includes 2-year licensing fee, Errors & Omissions Insurance and Compensation Fund Corporation assessment)
+- Licensing fees (includes 2-year licensing fee, Errors & Omissions Insurance, Superintendent of Real Estate assessment and Compensation Fund Corporation assessment)

 - Residential or Commercial Trading Services Applied Practice Course Fee.